Pozole, in one form or another, has been a part of Latin American cuisine for centuries.

-By this time the chilies should be soft, and the water will not be too hot for a blender.
-Add the chilies and chili water to a blender or food processor.
+By this time the chiles should be soft, and the water will not be too hot for a blender.
+Add the chiles and chili water to a blender or food processor.

 Bring it all to a boil.
 Reduce heat to a low simmer and cover the pot.
 Simmer for about 45 minutes.